Skew-symmetric approximations of posterior distributions

-More specifically, let \smash{${f}^*_{\hat{\btheta}}(\btheta)$} be an already--derived symmetric approximation of the intractable posterior density $\pi_{n}(\btheta)$, with \smash{$\hat{\btheta}$} denoting the known symmetry point, i.e., \smash{${f}^*_{\hat{\btheta}}(\hat{\btheta}-\btheta)={f}^*_{\hat{\btheta}}(-(\hat{\btheta}-\btheta))$}~for~any~$\btheta \in \Theta $, or, equivalently, \smash{${f}^*_{\hat{\btheta}}(\btheta)={f}^*_{\hat{\btheta}}(2\hat{\btheta}-\btheta)$}.~Our goal is to obtain a more accurate approximation \smash{$q_{\hat{\btheta}}^*(\btheta)$} from~the perturbation of \smash{${f}^*_{\hat{\btheta}}(\btheta)$} via a skewness--inducing factor $w^*_{\hat{\btheta}}(\btheta)$ which does not require optimization of additional parameters and crucially preserves the inference tractability of the original symmetric approximation.
-Although the novel strategy we derive in Section~\ref{sec_32} is guaranteed to improve the accuracy~of~any symmetric approximation \smash{${f}^*_{\hat{\btheta}}(\btheta)$}, in practice it is natural to focus on perturbing the outputs of routinely--implemented Laplace, \textsc{ep} and Gaussian \textsc{vb} approximations; see Section~\ref{sec_2} for a general overview of~these strategies and refer to, e.g., \citet[][Ch.\ 4.4, 10]{bishop2006pattern}, \citet{opper2009variational}, \citet{challis2013gaussian} and \citet{vehtari2020expectation} for a more detailed treatment.
-As clarified in these contributions, such symmetric approximations provide commonly--implemented solutions which are effectively coded in routinely used~platforms (e.g., \textsc{stan}) and softwares (e.g., \texttt{R}, \texttt{python} and \texttt{julia}).
-Since the proposed~skew--symmetric approximation arises as a direct perturbation of an already--available symmetric one, without further optimization, it is useful to place particular emphasis on those provided by state--of--the--art softwares so as to stimulate direct inclusion of the proposed perturbation within these softwares.~Notice also that commonly--used symmetric approximations often depend on additional parameters beyond the symmetry point $\hat{\btheta}$.
+More specifically, let $\bar{q}_{n,{\btheta}^*}(\btheta)$ be an already-derived symmetric approximation of the posterior density $\pi_{n}(\btheta)$, with ${\btheta}^*$ denoting the known symmetry point, i.e. $\bar{q}_{n,{\btheta}^*}(\btheta)=\bar{q}_{n,{\btheta}^*}(2{\btheta}^*-\btheta)$ for all $\btheta \in \Theta $.
+Our main objective is to obtain a more accurate approximation {$q_{n,{\btheta}^*}(\btheta)$} from the perturbation of {$\bar{q}_{n,{\btheta}^*}(\btheta)$} via a skewing factor $w_{n,{\btheta}^*}(\btheta)$, which does not require optimization of additional parameters, while preserving the inference tractability of the original symmetric approximation.
+Although the novel strategy we derive within Section~\ref{sec_32} is guaranteed to improve the accuracy of any symmetric approximating density {$\bar{q}_{n,{\btheta}^*}(\btheta)$}, in practice it is natural to focus on perturbing the outputs of routinely implemented Gaussian approximations from, e.g.\ Laplace, VB and EP; see Section~\ref{sec_2} for an overview of these methods and refer to \citet[][Chapters 4.4 and 10]{bishop2006pattern}, \citet{challis2013gaussian}, \citet{kucukelbir2017automatic}, \citet{opper2009variational} and \citet{vehtari2020expectation} for a detailed treatment.
+As clarified in these contributions, such symmetric approximations provide popular solutions which are effectively coded in standard platforms (e.g. \textsc{stan}) and softwares (e.g. \texttt{R}, \texttt{python} and \texttt{julia}).
+Since the proposed skew-symmetric approximation arises as the direct perturbation of an already-available symmetric one, without further optimization, it is useful to place particular emphasis on those Gaussian approximations provided by state-of-the-art softwares so as to stimulate direct adoption of the proposed perturbation.
+Note also that standard symmetric approximations often depend on additional parameters beyond the symmetry point ${\btheta}^*$.
 For instance, Gaussian approximations also require estimation of the covariance matrix.
-As clarified in Section~\ref{sec_32}, the skewness--inducing factor we propose only depends~on~$\hat{\btheta}$~and~is~applied to an already--derived symmetric approximation whose parameters have been~previously~estimated~under~standard~computational strategies.
-Therefore, to ease notation, we index \smash{${f}^*_{\hat{\btheta}}(\btheta)$} only by $\hat{\btheta}$ and leave~the~remaining, already--estimated, parameters implicit.
-Theoretical guarantees for the finite--sample and asymptotic accuracy of the proposed approximation are derived in Section \ref{sec_theo}.
+As clarified in Section~\ref{sec_32}, the skewing factor we derive only depends on ${\btheta}^*$ and is applied to an already-available symmetric approximation whose parameters have been previously estimated under standard algorithms.
+Hence, to ease notation, we index $\bar{q}_{n,{\btheta}^*}(\btheta)$ only by ${\btheta}^*$, and leave the remaining, already-estimated, parameters implicit.
+Theoretical guarantees for the finite sample and asymptotic accuracy of the proposed approximation are derived in Section~\ref{sec_theo}.